With CMake and Visual Studio Express 12.0 (VS2013)

 After setting up the dependencies and running your first successful build, unless there are changes to any of the dependencies, you can make a fresh build from the latest code much faster by just fetching the new code and rebuilding.

-, run the command git pull
+In the directory C:\cpp-lattice>, run the command git pull.

-and remove CMakeCache.txt
+Enter C:\cpp-lattice\build> and remove CMakeCache.txt